iterate/mikrobloggeriet/clojure-quickstart-homebrew.md

 ```

 You will see lots of text, then a _very important message_.
-The message tells you that "remember to pick java version"!
+The message asks you to "pick java version" for your mac.
+Why?
+Because Apple made a mechanism in Darwin to the user to choose which Darwin version to use.
-This is because Apple made support for choosing which java you want, which is a good thing.
+This is a good thing!
+It means you can select Java version once, then it works.

-Read this message carefully, and select _temurin_ as your java version of choice.
+Read the message carefully, then select _temurin_ as your java version of choice.

 Now, install `rlwrap`: